-Note on Section 4.f., Zoning Board of Appeals:
+Commentary on Section 4.G., Zoning Board of Appeals:

 This provision is optional.
 The Agreement may provide for a joint zoning board of appeals, but that is not required.
 If there is one ZBA, then the issue if use variances are to be considered or not also needs to be resolved.
 The participating municipalities may agree to retain individual ZBAs.
+[End of commentary]